Bit City: Release

 Bit City was developed by NimbleBit, who previously created mobile games such as Tiny Tower and Pocket Trains.
 The studio's co-founder, Dave Marsh, tweeted building designs in July 2015 after experimenting with an art style.
 Bit City was released for Android and iOS on March 13, 2017, following a month-long early access period on Google Play.
-In April 2017, the game had received 2.5 million downloads, and moon cities were added on April 13.
+In April 2017, it had received 2.5 million downloads, and moon cities were added on April 13.

 Reception

 The overall gameplay was considered charming but repetitive.
 Gamezebo's Nik Ives-Allison called it the "best hybrid clicker-simulation game" at the time and stated it was addictive and easy for the player to learn.
 Campbell Bird of 148Apps criticized Bit City for providing "very little satisfaction", and Pocket Gamers Jessica Famularo criticized the "shallow" goals and stated there was no motivation to continue after the player had reached the last city.
-Staff members from Pocket Gamer reviewed the game; although some thought the core gameplay loop was engaging and addictive, others found it boring.
+Reviewers from Pocket Gamer thought the core gameplay loop was engaging and addictive, while others found it boring.

 Bit Citys graphics were liked by critics.
 While some reviewers commended the variety of buildings, Bird praised Bit Citys landscape design, but Ives-Allison criticized that the lack of a rotative camera made it challenging to view vehicles.
-Critics received the game's soundtrack positively for its upbeat nature.
+Critics received its soundtrack positively for its upbeat nature.